-Dr. Nancy Carnide is a post-doctoral fellow at the Institute for Work & Health.
+Dr. Nancy Carnide is an Associate Scientist at the Institute for Work & Health.

 She has a PhD in epidemiology from the Dalla Lana School of Public Health at the University of Toronto.
 During her PhD, she was the recipient of a Canadian Institutes of Health Research (CIHR) Vanier Canada Graduate Scholarship and a CIHR Strategic Training Fellowship in Work Disability Prevention.